 Finally, a dad must also help a daughter learn how to view herself.
 Much of a girl’s self-image comes from her dad.

-Regardless of who you are or what you do, your daughter cares about how she feels when she is with you.
+Regardless of who you are, your daughter cares about how she feels when she is with you.
 She needs to know that you love her deeply and that you are there to provide her with shelter and safety.
 In this way, we mirror the love of their Heavenly Father so that they might be led to trust Him and run to Him for security.

 As dads, we must give our daughters our best, as our Heavenly Father gave us His Best and His All.
 And then we must entrust them to the One who will be faithful to complete His work in her until the day of Christ Jesus (Phil 1:6).